SanniM3/research-assistant/README.md

 - [ ] **Chain of Verification** - Incorporate a verification step to ensure all answers and citations in the literature review are consistent, accurate, and properly referenced.
 - [ ]  **Memory**
 - [ ]  **Translate tool** - Can be the llm itself
+- [ ]  **Save intermediate states** - So that the process can be interrupted (maybe for human feedback) and then continued from the saved state + feedback

 ---